Fastdruid/ReCDTV/README.md

 5) It appears that the pins 6/5/4 and 8/9/10 are transposed on U23.
 EMC is connected to pin 9 not 5, *ROMEN is connected to 8 not 5, 6 & 5 are joined and pin 4 rather than 10 are connected to U13 pin 12 (*OE)
 6) U38 pin 8 is not connected to U63 pin 13 (this appears to be one of the fixed on Rev 2.3) - connected instead to U63 pin 9.
 Same functionality, different gate!
 7) U38 pin 1 is not connected to U63 pin 12 (this appears to be one of the fixed on Rev 2.3) - connected instead to U63 pin 8.
 Same functionality, different gate!
-8) DMAC CFGOUT is connected to ground.
+8) DMAC /CONFIGOUT is grounded.
+9) DMAC /CONFIGIN is not grounded and is floating.
+10) CN12 CONFIGOUT is grounded.
-9) (Reportedly) Only one of two CPU VCC are connected! - Not verified however both are connected on this re-board.
+11) (Reportedly) Only one of two CPU VCC are connected! - Not verified however both are connected on this re-board.
-10) Inverter 4 (pin 9->10) on U63 is shown on the schematics as grounded/unused.
+12) Inverter 4 (pin 9->10) on U63 is shown on the schematics as grounded/unused.
 It's not but is swapped with inverter 6 (13->12).
-11) C88 & C89 are not listed in the parts list.
+13) C88 & C89 are not listed in the parts list.
 C89 is repeated twice, once on page 2 and once on page 3.
-12) C5 is repeated twice in the parts list.
+14) C5 is repeated twice in the parts list.
 The actual capacitor fitted is a CBM P/N 900022-01 - "MLC RAD .22uF 50V"
-13) The .22uF capacitors for U78 and U79 are not labled in the schematic.
+15) The .22uF capacitors for U78 and U79 are not labled in the schematic.
 Presumed (due to proximity) to be C159 & C182
-14) U37 is shown in the schematic as having pins 1,5 & 11 grounded.
+16) U37 is shown in the schematic as having pins 1,5 & 11 grounded.
 Only 11 is, Pins 2 & 6 connect to either side of JP15 which is alternately labeled JP18 on someone elses Rev 2.2.1 board!
 JP18/15 is not on Rev 2.1, 2.2, 2.2A, 2.2B or 2.3, not mentioned in the schematics and JP15 in them is totally different.
-15) U24 pin 5 goes to U37 pin 5 instead of U17 pin 12.
+17) U24 pin 5 goes to U37 pin 5 instead of U17 pin 12.
-16) U37 pin 6 goes to U17 pin 12 (joined to U37 pin 2 via JP15/18)
+18) U37 pin 6 goes to U17 pin 12 (joined to U37 pin 2 via JP15/18)
-17) U24 pins 4 & 5 are grounded (minor issue as these are unused OR gates but its not shown)
+19) U24 pins 4 & 5 are grounded (minor issue as these are unused OR gates but its not shown)
-18) U26 pins 3,11 & 13 are grounded (minor issue as these are unused inverters but its not shown)
+20) U26 pins 3,11 & 13 are grounded (minor issue as these are unused inverters but its not shown)
-19) R48 and R49 are swapped.
+21) R48 and R49 are swapped.
 So U27 pin 6 goes to R49 not R48.
-20) U39 Pin 1 is labeled as EPO.{CSX1} but U36 Pin 1 has it as EOP.{CSX1}
+22) U39 Pin 1 is labeled as EPO.{CSX1} but U36 Pin 1 has it as EOP.{CSX1}
-21) RP25 pin 3 is not connected to U77 pin 16 (this is signal *BUDS which is labled NC so this is not important)
+23) RP25 pin 3 is not connected to U77 pin 16 (this is signal *BUDS which is labled NC so this is not important)
-22) RP25 pin 4 is not connected to U77 pin 18 (this is signal *BLDS which is labled NC so this is not important)
+24) RP25 pin 4 is not connected to U77 pin 18 (this is signal *BLDS which is labled NC so this is not important)
-23) R143 is not shown in the schematic but is connected between VPP and GND
+25) R143 is not shown in the schematic but is connected between VPP and GND
-24) D7 doesn't appear anywhere in the schematics.
+26) D7 doesn't appear anywhere in the schematics.
-25) On the Rev 2.2.1 boards Pin 19, the "MODE" pin on the LC7883 (U17) is not connected to ground...or VCC.
+27) On the Rev 2.2.1 boards Pin 19, the "MODE" pin on the LC7883 (U17) is not connected to ground...or VCC.
 I have no idea what (if anything) it is connected to.
 This is problematic as the datasheet says it should be either H or L and says nothing on if it's floating.
 There is a possibility that it's actually got an internal Pull Down but it is not clear.
 On the Rev 2.2 boards it *is* connected to gnd (obvious from photos).
 Also AEMP is connected to EMPH1 however if MODE is Low then EMPH1 should be "fixed to H or L".
 I have my suspicions that this is an undocumented feature.
-26) On page 11 CDAL/AUDR is shown as going to/from page 4,5 while CDAR/AUDL is shown going to/from page 4.
+28) On page 11 CDAL/AUDR is shown as going to/from page 4,5 while CDAR/AUDL is shown going to/from page 4.
 In reality AUDL/AUDR comes from page 4,5 and CDAR/CDAL goes to page 4
-27) On page 10 U32 is shown (and listed in the spare parts list) as a 3MHz 6525B.
+29) On page 10 U32 is shown (and listed in the spare parts list) as a 3MHz 6525B.
 On all CDTV's seen however a 2MHz 6525A is used.
-28) On U60 pins 3 & 7 are swapped (*INCD and *CD/TV)
+30) On U60 pins 3 & 7 are swapped (*INCD and *CD/TV)
-29) RP27 is labeled in different places with Pin 1 to VCC and pin 1 to +5VD.
+31) RP27 is labeled in different places with Pin 1 to VCC and pin 1 to +5VD.
 Its +5VD.
-30) Schematic shows a 6525B while the only chip I've seen fitted in any pictures is a 6525A.
+32) Schematic shows a 6525B while the only chip I've seen fitted in any pictures is a 6525A.
-31) Pin 15 and pin 16 on CN12 are swapped.
+33) Pin 15 and pin 16 on CN12 are swapped.
 Pin 15 is /INT6, Pin 16 is A5

 ## Known issues

 1) The serial->parallel shift register for the subcode is backwards so the CD+G library has to use a lookup table to reverse everything!
+2) DMAC /CONFIGIN and /CONFIGOUT.... so on something like the A2000 the first /CONFIGIN on the Zorro bus is grounded, each PIC in turn will autoconfigure itself and then bring its /CONFIGOUT LOW which then sets /CONFIGIN LOW for the next PIC in turn to do the same.
+DMAC is setup to do this with a /CONFIGIN and a /CONFIGOUT.
+On the CDTV /CONFIGIN is left floating and /CONFIGOUT is shorted to ground.
+This is wrong in *every* way!
+It doesn't even work to configure external devices before DMAC (which would be wrong albeit semi-logical).
+The way this should be setup is /CONFIGOUT (from DMAC) is connected to the pin on the diagnostic port marked /CONFIGIN and /CONFIGIN (on DMAC) is connected to GND. /CONFIGOUT (on CN12) is then left floating as there are no more devices to configure.

 ## Differences from Original